Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

 sr_toas = df_proximity_probe['time'][sr_threshold_change]
 ```

 1. This line loads the table into memory.
 It returns a `Pandas DataFrame`.
 We will be making extensive use of Pandas DataFrames throughout this tutorial.
-The documentation for using it can be found here: <a target="_blank" href="https://pandas.pydata.org/docs/" >https://pandas.pydata.org/docs/</a>
+The documentation can be found here: <a target="_blank" href="https://pandas.pydata.org/docs/" >https://pandas.pydata.org/docs/</a>

 First, on Line 1, we import the `bladesight` package.
 This package allows you to download the data used for this tutorial.
 It also contains some functions that we develop in this tutorial.